GoogleCloudPlatform/cloud-solutions/projects/conversational-commerce-agent/docs/deployment.md

 if you see errors when running the following scripts.
 Please wait 5 minutes and try again.

+This demo solution consists of two different use cases - Apparel and Cosmetic.

+*   To setup Apparel use case demo.

-*   Switch to the data-ingestion folder and download [Flipkart dataset](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products).
+Switch to the data-ingestion folder and download [Flipkart dataset](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products).

 ```shell